Combat PTSD Board of Directors

-Brigadier General Jeffrey B. Kendall (Ret.) is the President of JBK Integrated Solutions, LLC, a “Digital Immigrant” consulting company in New Braunfels, Texas, delivering innovative approaches to executive leadership’s toughest challenges.
+Jeffrey B. Kendall (Ret.) is the President of JBK Integrated Solutions, LLC, a “Digital Immigrant” consulting company in New Braunfels, Texas, delivering innovative approaches to executive leadership’s toughest challenges.
 He also is a Partner of and serves as the Vice President of Operations for #10000Strong/myKlick, performs international defense research analysis for the RAND Corporation in Santa Monica, California, and is an associate with Burdeshaw Associates, Ltd., a defense consulting firm in the DC area.
-In his spare time, Jeff promotes healthy lifestyles as a Juice PLUS+ virtual franchisee and supports a variety of military family and veterans causes.

 As a retired United States Air Force brigadier general and highly decorated combat veteran, Jeff has served in various operational, joint, and multi-national staff and command assignments around the globe.
 He has commanded at multiple levels, including F-15C fighter flight command during Operations DESERT SHIELD and DESERT STORM, an air liaison detachment with an Army brigade in Europe, a Pacific-based, operational F-15C fighter squadron in combat, the Air Force Academy flying training group, and the Euro-NATO Joint Jet Pilot Training program.
 He also served as the NATO Commander of Kandahar Airfield in Afghanistan during Operation ENDURING FREEDOM, responsible for multi-national air base defense while exercising centralized control and coordination of all airfield operations, logistics, life support, NATO assets, real estate management, law enforcement, air base defense, and full-spectrum force protection for 30,000 personnel from 42 countries.

-Katherine A. Tharp, MD is completing her 2nd year of residency in Clinical Psychiatrist at Baylor Scott and White Hospital in Temple, Texas.
-Dr. Katherine Tharp joined the US Air Force Reserves after experiencing the families of military members while David was at Air Command and Staff College, Maxwell, AFB, Montgomery, AL. She decided that serving military families was important and she accepted the HPSP Air Force scholarship to attend Texas A & M University, College of Medicine.
+Katherine A. Taylor, MD is completing her 3rd year of residency in Clinical Psychiatrist at Baylor Scott and White Hospital in Temple, Texas.
+Dr. Katherine Taylor joined the US Air Force Reserves after experiencing the families of military members while David was at Air Command and Staff College, Maxwell, AFB, Montgomery, AL. She decided that serving military families was important and she accepted the HPSP Air Force scholarship to attend Texas A & M University, College of Medicine.